JacobZuo/nd2reader/README.md

 ## 1. Overview

-This is a small tool to load '.nd2' image stack into Matlab with 'ND2SDK' (Windows).
+This is a small tool to load '.nd2' image stack into Matlab with 'ND2SDK' (Windows/Linux).
 The SDK is provided [here](https://www.nd2sdk.com/) by [Laboratory Imaging](https://www.laboratory-imaging.com/).

+The windows version is 'Master' branch and if you needed Linux version you can change to 'Linux' branch and download it.

 For now, only uint16 mono-color ```.nd2``` file is supported.
 The reader can get the infomation of channel infomation and loops infomation of the file.